Your corporate IT network is like your home

 Are you used to finding unsolicited marketing materials on your doormat at home?
 What about spam in your inbox?
 Your email inbox is the principal means whereby correspondence from the outside world enters your corporate network – and cybercriminals know it.

-Your existing inbox has a degree of security, but the reality is that many security threats can still be delivered via email and make it past the security measures in place on providers such as Microsoft Exchange, Office 365 or Gmail.
+Your existing inbox has a degree of security, but the reality is that many security threats from cyberspace can still be delivered via email and make it past the security measures in place on providers such as Microsoft Exchange, Office 365 or Gmail.
 What you need to prevent these threats is a comprehensive email security solution.